 If a user already signed up for a personal Google+ account using his or her personal email address, the user can continue using that account.

 If you delete the user's account: All the user's Google+ data will also be deleted.
 Depending on your organization, however, you might want to let the user export his or her Google+ data first.
 Learn more

 If you suspend the user's account instead of deleting it: The user won't be able to access Google+.
-However, the user's Google+ data will still be visible to anyone who has access, unless you downgrade the suspended user's account from Google+ to remove the service.
+Their content is temporarily inaccessible to collaborators, but not deleted, unless you downgrade the suspended user's account from Google+ to remove the service.
 (As an administrator, you can access the user's suspended account).
-Learn more about suspending users
+Learn more about suspending users.

-Educational institutions: If you provide students or faculty with a life-long email address, you can disable Google+ without deleting their Google Apps account.
-Learn more about disabling Google+
+Educational institutions: If you provide students or faculty with a life-long email address, you can disable Google+ without deleting their G Suite account.
+See considerations before disabling Google+.